iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 works highlights the need for a unified framework to define and compare methods.
 Similarly, the varying hyperparameter choices, methodological complexity, and absence of standardized benchmarks make it challenging for practitioners to navigate and apply these approaches effectively.
-Recognizing these challenges, we provide practical guidance for choosing among the available methods based on the specifics of the inference problem.
+Recognizing these challenges, the following section provides practical guidance for choosing among the available methods based on the specifics of the inference problem.

 ## Practical Considerations